eyang22/Resume/README.md

 - Focused on Object Oriented Programming patterns using coding languages such as C# and Java.
 - .NET Developer Certificate.
 - Presidents List/Deans List.
+- Club OOPS
+  - School object oriented programming club where students would meet to get tutored or to develop applications not related to school in teams.

 ### _Experience_
 -- --